Austin in the Winter Storm: Sheila’s Story

 After personally experiencing some of the effects of this disaster, and consequently volunteering with ADRN as an emergency dispatcher, I felt called to visit with a few survivors to speak with them about their experiences.

 I interviewed three individuals and families who not only received help from ADRN, but also gave generously of themselves to benefit the greater good.
 They’re inspiring humans.
-I took audio recordings (clips below), made pictures, and wrote a bit about them.
+Read more about why I created this project here.

 Born and raised in New Orleans, Sheila has had a full career traveling across the world as a flight attendant in early adulthood, and later becoming a law clerk for the United States Magistrate.
 Sheila describes that past version of herself as “the person that wouldn’t even go to my mailbox without full makeup.”